rmfalcao/tasc-modeler-xpace/README.md

 ## Getting started

-The best way to build and run xPACE is using Docker:
+The best way to build and run xPACE is using Docker.
+The Docker container for starting xPACE requires approx. 300 MB of RAM - note that more memory may be needed depending on the dataset size.

 ```
 docker build -t xpace-image .